gdbooks/LegacyOpenGL/Chapter4/Rotation.md

 If you want to rotate clock-wise pass in a negative angle.

 Let's say you want to rotate 45 degrees on the X axis and 7 degrees on the Y axis.
 Figuring out the arbitrary axis to rotate around and the new rotation angle would require a LOT of math.
-Luckily matrix multiplication is cummulative, so we can take advantage of that!
+Luckily matrix multiplication is assosiative, so we can take advantage of that!

 ```
 // First, rotate 45 degrees on X axis